10 Tips for Studying the Bible

 Begin your study with prayer

 No matter when or where you study, it is always a good idea to begin your study with sincere prayer.
-Open by addressing God.
+Start by addressing God.
 Then ask Him for wisdom and understanding as you read.
-Ask for guidance specific to your life.
+Ask for specific guidance to your life.
 When you’re done, end your prayer “in the name of Jesus Christ, amen.”
 Praying before we study shows God that we are humble and want His help and direction.

 You don’t have to start at the beginning